sugi-juku/get-tension/README.md

     - remake_stdata.py

         You can remake training data from wavfiles.
-        Normally you don\'t have to use it.
+        Normally you don\'t have to use this.

 ## Author